-According to Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, you should walk your dog (without the stroller) three to four times a day.
+According to Dr. Aliya McCullough, Fetch’s on-staff veterinarian, you should walk your dog (without the stroller) three to four times a day.
 However, every pup is different, and the number of times you walk them largely depends on their breed, age, fitness level and health status, she adds.

 Help your dog live a healthier, longer life.